cloudadder/cdk-ec2-imagebuilder/API.md

 - *Type:* `string`

-the subnet id to use for the build.
+The subnet id to use for the build.

 ---